 Found on the popular Piazza Navona, within view of Bernini’s Fontana dei Quattro Fiumi (Fountain of the Four Rivers), Caffè Domiziano is a popular spot to have a coffee on the piazza.
 From here you can watch the tourists and the world go by.

-Domiziano is also a full-service restaurant, and is rated as having some of the best pizza in town.
+Domiziano is also a full-service restaurant, and is rated as having great pizza.
 So if you want pizza to go with your coffee, this might be the place to come.
 They also have a huge ice cream menu as well as a full bar serving everything from wine to cocktails to Scottish whisky.

 Note that there are a variety of seating options here, and the prices for sitting on the terrace overlooking Piazza Navona are somewhat higher than the prices if you sit inside.
 If you sit inside, you get the same food and drinks, just with less of a view.
 We did this and still had a nice experience here.